 " The NSPD also called for plans "against al Qaeda and associated terrorist facilities in Afghanistan, including leadership, command-control-communications, training, and logistics facilities. " Putin Orders Airstrikes In Afghanistan; OK’s Killing American Troops In Syria Too.
 World's Largest English Language News Service with Over 500 Articles Updated Daily "The News You Need Today…For The World You’ll Live In Tomorrow.

 " What You Aren’t Being Told About The World You Live In How The “Conspiracy Theory” Label Was Conceived To Derail The Truth Movement.
 U.S. military accused of telling soldiers to overlook Afghan abuse of boys.
 (CNN) — The two U.S. soldiers used physical force to drive home their message to the Afghan police commander who had been sexually abusing a boy.

 "I picked him up, threw him to the ground multiple times and Charles did the same thing," Dan Quinn, who was a U.S. Army captain at the time, told CNN.
 "We basically had to make sure that he fully understood that if he ever went near that boy or his mother again, there was going to be hell to pay. " Obama & Gulf States summit: Party time with Wahhabi Atlanticists. - Advertisement - Reprinted from RT (image by Peninsula Qatar) DMCA US President Barack Obama's GCC summit at Camp David this week looked like a better fit for the annals of surrealism than geopolitics.

 Despite Public Claims, U.S. War in Afghanistan Is Nowhere Near Over.
 Sarah Lazare | Commondreams The ISAF color guard marches during the ISAF Joint Command (IJC) and XVIII Airborne Corps colors casing ceremony, Dec 8, 2014 at North Kabul Afghanistan International Airport, Afghanistan.
 Despite public ceremonies like this one, marking the supposed conclusion of U.S. -led combat, the war continues.
 (Photo: ISAF/Public Domain) Despite the December 28th “official” end of the U.S. At issue are the Presidential Policy Guidelines (pdf), passed in May 2013 in response to widespread concerns about the killing and wounding of non-combatants by U.S. drone strikes.

+U.S. Soldiers at Forward Operating Base in Baylough, Afghanistan, June 16, 2010.
+(Photo: DoD/Public Domain) President Obama announced in May that U.S. “combat operations” in Afghanistan will come to an end at the conclusion of 2014.
+As Sgt.
+Bergdahl is attacked, Congress still chief funder of Taliban.
+As Sgt.
 Bowe Bergdahl's squad mates and a media chorus criticize his views and brand him a "traitor," the irony that congressional appropriations to the Pentagon are one of the biggest sources of funding for the Taliban continues. ["Fox News wonders: Should the military execute Bowe Bergdahl? "] In 2009 a US congressional committee revealed that a large part of the billions of dollars in transportation contracts put out to Afghan trucking companies was going toward "protection payments" to the Taliban for it agreeing to not attack convoys.